daveabrock/daveabrock.github.io/_posts/2020-04-23-compress-images-in-github-using-imgbot.markdown

 ---
 date: "2020-04-23"
 title: "Compress Images in GitHub Using Imgbot"
-excerpt: How to use the ImgBot GitHub app for set-it-and-forget-it image compression.
+subtitle: How to use the ImgBot GitHub app for set-it-and-forget-it image compression.
 tags: [github, tools, imgbot]
-header:
-    overlay_image: /assets/images/imgbot-card.png
-    overlay_filter: 0.8
+share-img: /assets/img/imgbot-card.png
 ---

 We've all been there: we're reading an article online and it takes *forever* to load.
 To investigate—because we're developers, after all—we open our developer tools, browse to the `Network` tab, and notice that the images are uncompressed. *Oof*.
 Of course, we would never do that, right?